-Dear << Name 1>>:
+Dear <</Name 1>>:

-American Pain and Wellness, PLLC ("APW") writes to inform you of a recent event that may impact the confidentiality of information related to you.
-We are providing information about the event, our response, and steps potentially affected individuals may take to help protect against the possibility of identity theft and fraud, should you feel it is appropriate to do so.
+Triad Business Bank ("the Bank") is writing to inform you of an event that may involve some of your information.
+Although there is no indication that your information has been misused in relation to this event, we are providing you with information about the event, our response to it, and resources available to you to help protect your information, should you feel it appropriate to do so.